Skip to main content

 You're Not Sure What's Allowed

 You're in an AE or VE zone and every contractor gives a different answer about what you can build.
-The truth depends on your specific zone, your BFE, your structure's assessed value, and which municipality you're in.
-You need someone who's done this dozens of times and knows the actual rules.
+The truth depends on your FIRM map panel designation, your BFE, your structure's assessed value, and which municipality you're in.
+Our Pinellas County flood zone guide breaks down every zone classification.

 Your Flood Insurance Is Out of Control

-Your structure doesn't meet current Base Flood Elevation requirements and your NFIP premiums reflect it.
-Elevating or rebuilding to current code can cut insurance costs 30-60%, but the construction cost ranges from $300K to $1.5M depending on scope.
-You need real numbers and a realistic plan.
+Your structure doesn't meet current Base Flood Elevation requirements and your NFIP premiums reflect it — some Shore Acres and Bahama Shores homeowners pay $8,000–$15,000/year.
+Elevating to current BFE plus freeboard can cut premiums 30–60%, but construction ranges from $300K to $1.5M depending on scope.
+You need an updated Elevation Certificate and a realistic plan.

 Our Flood Zone Process

 Every flood zone project follows one of two paths.
-Which path depends on whether your renovation stays within the FEMA 49% threshold or exceeds it.
+Which path depends on whether your renovation stays within the FEMA 49% threshold or exceeds it — for the regulatory vocabulary behind the math, see FEMA 50% rule vs. Substantial Improvement vs. Substantial Damage.

 49% Rule Projects